 Agricultural and Woodland Preservation Program: County program focused on conserving working farms and forests.

-Green Infrastructure includes large, high-quality natural areas and the linear corridors that connect them.
+Green Infrastructure includes large, high-quality natural areas (hubs) and the linear corridors that connect them.
 These areas include forests, streams, wetlands, and fields.
 Public ownership protects some areas, such as Federal, State, and County parks.
 Easements protect other areas that are privately owned.
 The Green Infrastructure network has many benefits.
 It improves water and air quality, supports plants and animals, and ensures that residents can continue to enjoy a green and healthy Anne Arundel County.